nameless695/JokerCord/README.md

 To get your discord token: [Tutorial](https://discordhelp.net/discord-token)

-To get a channel ID, first enable discord developer mode by accesing Settings>Appearance>Enable developer mode ,and then right click on any channel and select ID.

 ## Contributing
 Any bugs you find please consider sending them.
 Do notice this bot is in a very early beta stage so not all names will be correct.